-Moreover, for those traveling with their curling iron, they don’t have to worry about adapter plugs or dual voltage, as a cordless curling iron works without mains electricity.
+Moreover, those who want to travel with their curling iron don’t have to worry about adapter plugs or dual voltage, as a cordless curling iron works without direct access to electricity.
 That said, it is important to consider the different options available to you.

 Cordless curling irons are typically powered with either butane or rechargeable batteries.
 Each option comes with its advantages and disadvantages so make sure you consider your lifestyle patterns when making the choice.

 Cordless curling irons can be such a bonus.
-You’ll find that, usually, curling irons are limited to the length of the cord.
+You’ll find that, usually, curling irons are limited by the length of their cord.
 A cordless curling iron doesn’t have these limitations, meaning that you don’t have to reposition your mirror near a plug.
 This can be especially true for people who only have a mirror in the bathroom, where you’ll rarely find a mains electricity socket.

 What’s more, even though most curling irons feature a rotating cord, you will find that often this cord still gets twisted while you work.
 Cordless irons are free from this issue.

-Cordless curling irons tend to always be smaller than regular curling irons.
-This is a great advantage for those traveling, as well as people with shorter hair.
+Cordless curling irons tend to be smaller than regular curling irons.
+This is a great advantage for travelers and people with shorter hair.
 This also makes them lightweight, which prevents your arms from aching, and makes them easy to pack in your suitcase.